meszszi/Quine-McCluskey/README.md

-# Simplification of boolean expressions with Quine–McCluskey algorithm
+# Implementation of Quine–McCluskey algorithm

-Short project for Python course at AGH.
+Simplifying boolean expressions - short project for Python course at AGH.